fermmm/simple-validator/README.md

 }
 ```

-MyInputComponent renders the validation results, that component is not provided here, is only an example of how a possible implementation can be written.
+MyInputComponent renders the validation results, that component is not provided here, there is an example component like this [here.](https://github.com/fermmm/simple-validator-react)

 ## Donate